 - This article is about online safety and staying safe as you grow your online presence.
 It references child pornography, trolls and threats to personal safety.

 - And finally, if you have a history of trauma or PTSD there are other considerations to take into account when growing your visibility online.
-Again, these issues are not covered here but will be addressed in a future post.
+Again, these issues are not covered here.

 Tim Ferriss wrote a piece recently about the downside of fame.
 For most people who feel some fear when they think about visibility, the article may confirm your greatest fears and reinforce a story you’re probably familiar with which is that visibility is not worth the effort.

 But given how critical visibility is to running a business, it’s vitally important that you don’t use this as an excuse to remain invisible.
 Instead, let’s talk about how to stay safe as you expand your reach and exposure.